Programme Title: Bachelor of Arts (Honours) in Culinary Arts

 Study Abroad Opportunities

-You can go on Erasmus in Year 3.
+Students can do an Erasmus year in Year 3.

 On graduation, you may proceed to postgraduate studies leading to the award of MSc, MPhil or PhD at research institutes and universities worldwide.